Beela Venkateshan

 Beela Venkatesan (15 November 1969 – 24 September 2025) was an Indian Administrative Service (IAS) officer serving as the Secretary of Commercial Taxes and Registration, known for her role in managing the COVID-19 pandemic in Tamil Nadu.

 Background

 Beela Venkatesan was born in Thoothukudi District on 15 November 1969, and was later based in the Kottivakkam locality of Chennai.
 She was born in an influential family with her mother, Rani Venkatesan, being a senior Congress leader and a former MLA, and her father, L. N. Venkatesan, a retired Director general of police.
-Beela was an MBBS graduate from Madras Medical College and an IAS officer from the 1997 batch.
+Beela Venkatesan was an MBBS graduate from Madras Medical College and an IAS officer from the 1997 batch.

 Her husband Rajesh Das IPS is accused of sexually harassing a woman Superintendent of Police in February.
 The incident allegedly happened when he and the woman officer were part of a security detail for the then Chief Minister Edappadi K. Palaniswami during an election campaign.

-Beela died from a brain tumour on 24 September 2025, at the age of 56.
+Venkatesan died from a brain tumour on 24 September 2025, at the age of 56.